pacojq/Xaloc/README.md

 ## About

-Xaloc is an in-development 2D game engine written in C++.
+Xaloc is an in-development 2D game engine written in C++, allowing an ECS approach and C# scripting.

 I develop it in my spare time as a personal project, so expect frequent periods of time with no activity in this repository.